alex-palmer616/THM-APalmer/README.md

 ﻿# THM-APalmer

-This is my personal repository of writeups authored by me as I complete various rooms on THM (TryHackMe.com).
+This is my personal project and repository of writeups authored by me as I complete various rooms on THM (TryHackMe.com).
 This will serve as both an instructional guide, and reference for the methodology, thought process, and tools used (Both successfully, and unsuccessfully).

 # Quick Links